 Kang had previously attempted to open a different sex toy store in 2007, but struggled to find quality products that she could sell at her shop due to the strict import restrictions in the country at the time.
 Eventually, she decided to not go through with the plan, opting to wait for a better time to open her business.

-“Now that the law has changed, importing these products has become much easier.
+“Now that the law has changed, importing these products have become much easier.
 It’s now easier for people to start a business selling these products, which is why you see all these sex toy shops that are bigger, nicer, and brighter popping up around the country,” Kang continued.

 However, the regulation change is not entirely clear on which products are allowed to be imported into the country.
 According to Kang, the lack of clarity surrounding the changes often leaves the final decision up to customs officials when the products are being brought into Korea.

-“I don’t understand why people think people it’s ok for the government to control their citizens’ sex lives,” Kang said with a note of exasperation in her voice.
+“I don’t understand why people think it’s ok for the government to control their citizens’ sex lives,” Kang said with a note of exasperation in her voice.
 “I don’t believe [the government] should have a right to control people’s individual pleasure.”

 The Changing Sex Culture of South Korea